Updated for 2022

 10. Kids’ Artwork Never Goes out of Style.

 Have your child draw/paint/collage a picture for their teacher.
-The scan it (or take a photo of it) and email it to the teacher.
+If your child is continuing with distance learning, take a photo of the masterpiece and email it to the teacher.
 Otherwise, present the framed artwork to the teacher.

 Now that schools are open, you can drop off a physical gift to your child’s teacher (even if your child is continuing with distance learning at home).
 You can find a variety of Teacher Appreciation Gifts from our Amazon shop.
 (These are all affiliate links.)
 These great T-shirts, mugs, quotations, and monogrammed bags are just some ideas for your favorite teachers!